eth-act/zkevm-book/src/trees/internal/security.md

 1. The EVM bytecode is run through a virtual machine using a low-level instruction set (an ISA).
 2. That execution is arithmetised into a set of algebraic constraints.
-3. An **Interactive Oracle Proof (IOP)** is used to check that those constraints are satisfied.
+3. An **Polynomial Interactive Oracle Proof (Poly-IOP)** is used to check that those constraints are satisfied.
-4. The IOP is compiled into an **interactive argument** using a **polynomial commitment scheme**.
+4. The Poly-IOP is compiled into an **interactive argument** using a **polynomial commitment scheme**.
 5. Finally, the protocol is made non-interactive using the **Fiat-Shamir transform**, so it can be verified with just a single message.

-The first three layers—the ISA execution, the constraints, and the IOP—are designed to be **information-theoretically** sound.
+The first three layers—the ISA execution, the constraints, and the Poly-IOP—are designed to be **information-theoretically** sound.
 That means, assuming everything is implemented correctly, *even an attacker with infinite computing power* couldn’t forge a convincing proof.
 This is a very strong guarantee, but it only holds in the idealised interactive world where the verifier has access to imaginary oracles.

-To make this practical, we compile the IOP using cryptographic primitives.
-For example, the BCS transform replaces oracles with polynomial commitments.
+To make this practical, we compile the Poly-IOP using cryptographic primitives.
+We replace idealised oracles with real-world polynomial commitment schemes.
 At this point, we step into the realm of **computational assumptions**.
 For the compiled zkEVM to remain knowledge sound, the underlying **polynomial commitment scheme (PCS)** must satisfy two crucial properties:

 - **Evaluation binding**: once the prover commits to a polynomial, they can’t later claim it evaluates to something else.
 - **Knowledge extractability**: if the prover can convince the verifier of a claim, there must be a way to “extract” the polynomial they committed to.

 The last step is to eliminate interaction entirely.
-We do this using the **Fiat-Shamir transform**, which replaces the verifier’s random challenges with deterministic hashes of the proof transcript.
-Non-interactive arguments are essential for Ethereum, where the prover and verifier cannot interact, but this convenience comes with a caveat: we must assume the hash function behaves like a **random oracle**.
-While this is a strong heuristic assumption, it is widely used in practice.
-Some systems even target the **Quantum Random Oracle Model (QROM)** to prepare for potential quantum threats.
+This is done using the Fiat–Shamir transform, which replaces the verifier’s random challenges with deterministic hashes of the proof transcript.
+By removing interaction, the resulting proof becomes non-interactive and publicly verifiable.
+This is essential for systems like Ethereum, where the prover and verifier cannot interact directly.
+We must assume the hash function behaves like a random oracle, which is a strong heuristic assumption.
+Some systems target the [Quantum Random Oracle Model (QROM)](https://eprint.iacr.org/2010/428.pdf) to prepare for potential quantum threats.

 Putting it all together: the early layers of the zkEVM stack provide strong, ideal-world guarantees.
 The later layers compile those guarantees into something practical and succinct, grounded in well-studied cryptographic assumptions.
 If each layer is carefully constructed, we get a system where every accepted proof genuinely reflects a valid execution—succinctly, securely, and efficiently.